Kmeakin/walrus-report/src/20-reference.md

 in Rust

 ### `Float`s {#sec:reference:floats}
-The `Float` datatype represents (approximations of) real numbers: the binary32 format specified in IEEE-754-2008.
+The `Float` data type represents (approximations of) real numbers: the binary32 format specified in IEEE-754-2008.
 This allows representing rational numbers between $-3.40282347 \times 10^{38}$ and $3.40282347 \times 10^{38}$, as well as positive and negative zero, positive and negative infinity, and various NaN